MariskaZeta/employee-tracker-pro/README.md

 * More detailed installation instructions under [Instructions](#instructions)

 ## Usage
 This application is intended to allow users to SELECT, INSERT, UPDATE, and DELETE information in the employee database.
+It also allows users to view employees, roles, and departments.
+Users can search for employees by a manager, search for employees by a department, and view the combined salaries of all employees from a selected department.

 ## Technologies
-* MySQL
 * JavaScript
 * Node.js
 * Inquirer npm package
 * Console.table package
+* MySQL2 package

 ## Instructions
 * Step 1: Install Node.js
 * Step 2: Clone the repository
 * Step 3: Install NPM
-* Step 4; Install and configue MySQL
+* Step 4; Install and configure MySQL
 * Step 5: Open the MySQL CLI by typing `mysql -u root -p` in your bash (Ensure you have MySQL downloaded on your local machine!)
 * Step 6: In the MySQL CLI, type source `db/schema.sql` to populate the database and tables
 * Step 7: (Optional) If you would like predefined employees, roles, and departments type `source db/seeds.sql`